smerth/macos-setup/README.md

 Since git is not installed you will be prompted to install developer tools (since git comes with that package.)

-Alternatively you can install xCode from the Apple store.
+Alternatively you can install XCode from the Apple store.

 ### Install fonts